 Water Balloon in a Bottle?

-Get a water balloon in a ketchup bottle The idea was to create a stand-alone science experiment that could generate sparks of interest with all ages.
+The idea was to create a stand-alone science experiment that could generate sparks of interest with all ages.
 Carol asked me one day if I thought it was possible to get an egg into milk bottle.
 The seed was planted...
 What sprouted was a contest to challenge kids to get a water balloon into a kethcup bottle.

-Get a water balloon in a ketchup bottle Surprising how many kids would try the "it doesn't fit, I must need to push harder" method.
+I stole an empty ketchup bottle from my baguette friends and bought some balloons.
+We created a sequence of laminated cards with questions in English and Laos to lead students to the answer without giving it away.
+Surprising how many kids would try the "it doesn't fit, I must need to push harder" method.
 But water balloons add a sense of danger...
 At least tens times a day the sounds of water splashing and giggling could be heard.
 Ultimately it was a great science success for the library.

 Try it at home.
 Can you get an egg sized water balloon into a ketchup bottle?
 Not as easy as it sounds...
 What's the science behind it?
 The staff at the library was able to brainstorm four answers.
 How many solutions can you find?